jlmelville/rnndescent/README.md

 ## Current Status

+*18 October 2023* A long-postponed major internal refactoring means I might be able to make a bit of progress on this package.
+For now, the `cosine` and `correlation` metrics have migrated to not preprocessing their data (these versions are still available as `cosine-preprocess` and `correlation-preprocess` respectively).
+Also, I have exported the distance metrics as R functions (e.g.
+`cosine_distance`, `euclidean_distance`).

 *18 September 2021* The `"hamming"` metric now supports integer-valued (not just binary) inputs, thanks to a contribution from
 [Vitalie Spinu](https://github.com/vspinu).
 The older metric code path for